thedeadman782004/serverless-ReqRes/README.md

 #### Including Only selected Global plugins
-you can use plugins function to only run plugins passed by an array of strings
+You can use plugins function to only run plugins passed by an array of strings
 ```javascript
 reqResHandler.plugins(["pluginNmae1", "pluginName2"]);
 ```